TJ-Solergibert/Marlin/README.md

 For example, on the Alps supercomputer, the best configuration involved processing parquet files of 500 MB with Snappy compression and using 28 datatrove workers per node, achieving a throughput of ~70 million tokens per second per node.
 More details [here](https://docs.google.com/presentation/d/1t12axPhvjpuxGQWr1xJIioazKeVZ212ewuyil5uWMnQ/edit#slide=id.p).

+## Dataset cache preparation
+For large runs, it is highly recommended to build the dataset indexes and store them on disk before starting multi-node training.
+For this purpose, we include the script `scripts/dataset_cache/submit_build_dataset_caches.sh`, which can create these indexes even from the login nodes.
+To use it, you only need to configure the tokenized documents you want to use, the global batch size, the total number of training steps, and the sequence length.
+Later, for training, you must specify the same `DATASET_CACHE_DIR` in the `submit_Marlin.sh` script.

 ## Set the Datasets in NeMo
-In NeMo, we will specify datasets using the `model.data.data_prefix `configuration.
+In NeMo, we will specify datasets using the `model.data.data_prefix` configuration.
 This field expects a list of tokenized file prefixes along with their respective weights.
 Example:
 ```yaml
 model:
     data: